wavexx/Expect.jl/README.rst

    julia> expect!(proc, " ")
    "c"

-As shown, ``expect!`` already returns the contents of ``proc.before`` when used with a single pattern to match.
+For convenience, ``expect!`` already returns the contents of ``proc.before`` when given a single pattern to match.

 ``expect!`` however is normally used with a *list* of possible matches to perform.
 In this scenario, the index that *matched first* will be returned.
-This is useful to perform conditional processing depending on the command's
+The matched string itself is also available in ``proc.match``.
+This is useful to perform conditional processing depending on the command's output:
-output:

 .. code:: julia